 As we mentioned in our last blog ‘How to Travel with Carry-On Only‘ we are advocates of travelling light.
 In fact, these days we only ever take a daypack irrelevant of the length of the trip.
 Here we take a look at our packing list for our most recent trip which included New York City, Mexico, Cuba and Colombia.
 We left the UK in January and returned at the end of March (reluctantly due to COVD-19).
 Consequently we had to be prepared for a wide range of weather!

-Passport/Documents (It’s a good idea to keep a photocopy of your passport and any other important documentation in a separate place).
+Passport/Documents – It’s a good idea to have a photocopy of your passport and any other important documentation in a separate place.
+Additionally, keep a digital copy of your passport etc.

 The Backpack – Osprey Questa 30 Litres – We both use these backpacks and they are perfect for our needs!
 There’s a padded sleeve for a laptop at the back and the bag is divided into three main sections.
 Additionally, there are several smaller sections.
 On the exterior, mesh side pockets and a front bungy compression system add oodles of extra storage space.